Sambonic/google-calendar-notifier/README.md

 # Google Calendar Notifier

-Tl;dr: if you're tired of forgetting events you wrote in your google calendar and you're a heavy pc user, this solves the problem (or helps avoid addressing the actual problem of forgetting)
+Tl;dr: if you're tired of forgetting events you wrote in your google calendar and you're a heavy pc user, this solves the problem (or helps avoid addressing the actual problems in your life)

-#### Last Updated: June 23rd, 2024
+#### Last Updated: December 20th, 2024

 ## Table of Contents